eevolang/eevo/doc/eevo.1.md

 Read *EXPRESSION* as a line of eevo code, evaluate, and print result

-#### -r
+#### -i

-Launch the REPL prompt.
-Default if no arguments are given.
-Useful for loading files and then running REPL after.
-Equivalent to -e '(repl)'
+Enter interactive mode by launching the REPL prompt.
+Default behavior if no arguments are given.
+Explicit option used to load files and then run REPL, enabling interaction with the code.
+Equivalent to -e '(repl)'.

 #### -h